Donald Norcross: Tenure

 Norcross won the Democratic primary—the real contest in what has long been the only safe Democratic district in South Jersey—with 72% of the vote.
 He ran in two elections on November 4: a special election for the balance of Andrews's term, and a regular election for a full two-year term.
 He easily won both over Republican challenger Garry Cobb.
 He was sworn in on November 12 by House Speaker John Boehner.
 Since he was added to the House roll on that date, he gained more seniority than other members of the House freshman class of 2014.

 Soon after his election, Norcross was appointed assistant whip, a role he reprised after his 2016 reelection.
 He now serves in a number of leadership roles in the Democratic Caucus, including co-chair of the Rebuilding America Task Force, member of the Steering and Policy Committee, and member of the Communications Committee.
 He is also the co-founder of the Bipartisan Building Trades Caucus and vice chair of the Bipartisan Task Force to Combat the Heroin Epidemic, and was appointed to the Joint Select Committee on Pension Security.

+In 2020, Norcross was mentioned as a possible candidate for secretary of labor under President Joe Biden.

+On June 12, 2025, Norcross was one of the four Democrats who did not vote on the $9 billion spending cuts put forward by the Department of Government Efficiency; house Republicans passed the rescission package by 2 votes.